 - Bench Press for 2 hours

 18) I remember a kick ass, hardcore gym in my hometown that was packed with powerlifters and bodybuilders.
-The music was always loud as hell and everyone was lifting hard and heavy.
+The music was always loud and everyone was lifting hard and heavy.

 The owner sold his gym near the jersey shore, came back and painted all the brown equipment white and baby blue.
 The clientele cleared out like the plague was coming, the tape deck was removed (yes, it was THAT long ago) and eventually the gym shut down.